NebulaUI/nebula-css/README.md

 * Infinitely nestable
 * Based on fractions rather than columns yielding increased flexibility over traditional approach using 12 columns.
-* Intuitive classnames based on a BEM methodology hybrid known as BEMIT
+* Intuitive classnames based on a BEM methodology hybrid known as [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/#responsive-suffixes)
 * Optional equal height grid items based on flexbox (IE10+)
-* Optional vertical alignment of grid items (when are differing heights).
+* Optional vertical alignment of grid items (when heights differ).
-* Large, standard, small or zero gutters.
+* Large, standard, small or zero gutters&mdash;all of which are cusomisable.
 * Optional vertical gutters&mdash;which match the width of horizontal gutters.
 * No clearfixing required, rows of items with uneven heights tile gracefully.
 * Does not require a wrapping element like most other grid systems.